-Today, customers of relocatable buildings include a diversified client base of general contractors, real estate developers, manufacturers, commercial businesses, education providers, financial institutions, government agencies, and companies involved in the to Western Canada, with workforce housing supporting the oil industry still a significant driver in the West.
+The market for relocatable buildings varies from Eastern to Western Canada, with workforce housing supporting the oil industry still a significant driver in the West.
 In the East, the market is more diverse including support structures for natural resource industries as well as educational facilities.